AdobeDocs/commerce-operations.en/help/performance/advanced-setup.md

 ## Configure log storage

 The storage of logs and their influence on other disk operations affects the availability of your web nodes, especially in high-load situations.
-We recommend that you minimize logging if you don’t need it.
+We recommend that you minimize logging if you don't need it.
 You can also configure logging so that it writes on a separate storage system that has high-access speeds.
 Note that any bottleneck on accessing log storage can directly affect the processing of incoming requests that log write or read operations as part of their flow.